oar-team/cigri/doc/documentation/doc_lib.rst

 iolib
 -----

-Library handling all interactions with the |soft| database.
+Library handling all interactions with the Cigri database.
 It provides a connection method that gives a database handle, and many useful queries.